 This fried dough tastes like it's from the country fair but comes together in the comfort of your own home.
-It is light, crispy, airy, and every bite melts in your mouth.
-Plus, this fried dough recipe is incredibly easy to make and only takes about 15 minutes!
+It is light, crispy, and airy, and every bite melts in your mouth.
+Plus, this fried dough recipe is incredibly easy to make and only takes about 15 minutes to whip up!

 Table of Contents